elifesciences/enhanced-preprints-biorxiv-xslt/README.md

 ### [/src/workaround-for-organisation-authors.xsl](/src/workaround-for-organisation-authors.xsl)

-This xsl is a workaround for handling group authors (organisations) in the author list.
-Encoda converts these into a useful representation in the JSON, but there is no support for author that are organisations in EPP client, so this needs updating.
+This xsl is a workaround for handling group authors (organisations) in both the author list and in references.
+Encoda converts these into a useful representation in the JSON, but there is no support for authors that are organisations in EPP client, so this needs updating.

 ## Manuscript specific XSLT